Robin Hood (2010 film): Home media

 Robin Hood was released on DVD and Blu-ray Disc on 20 September 2010 in the UK, and the following day in the US.
-While the UK home media releases only consisted of the extended 'Director's Cut' version (15 additional minutes), the US DVD and Blu-ray Discs consisted of both the 'Director's Cut' version and the shorter theatrical version.
+While the UK home media releases only consisted of the extended 'Director's Cut' version (16 additional minutes), the US DVD and Blu-ray Discs consisted of both the 'Director's Cut' version and the shorter theatrical version.

 Reception

 Box office

 On its opening week, the film took in £5,750,332 in the UK, ahead of Iron Man 2, and $36,063,385 in the US and Canada.
 It grossed a total of £15,381,416 in the UK, $105.2 million in North America and $321,669,741 worldwide.

-The box-office figures were seen as somewhat of a disappointment, although Brandon Gray of Box Office Mojo thought the take was unfairly maligned.
+Although the film performed better overseas, the box office figures were still seen as somewhat of a disappointment.
+Brandon Gray of Box Office Mojo thought the take was unfairly maligned.
 Gray wrote that the film was among the highest grossing medieval-period films of all time, and that the true financial issue was the production going over budget rather than returns being particularly beneath expectations.